Video Guide:

 Value - For Status & Progress Rocks only, your progress against End Value

-Add context: Proactive context is extremely important, especially if it appears you may be off track at surface level.
+Add Check-in Context: Check-in context is extremely important, especially if it appears you may be off track at surface level.
 Adding context can help get out ahead of any questions and reduce time spent getting everyone to to speed during meetings

 To see the historical record of all previous check-ins, click into the Rock itself: